valeoai/VideoActionModel/README.md

 ## TODO

+- [x] Remove hard coded paths from the different eval scripts.
 - [ ] Details of commands to run all different experiments.
 - [ ] Upload the pretrained models.
 - [ ] Upload the tokenizers (or the script to create JIT files).
 - [ ] Upload pickle files for nuplan / nuscenes.
 - [ ] Upload refined metadata for opendv.
 - [ ] Add the License.
-- [x] Remove hard coded paths from the different eval scripts.
 - [ ] Update citation and the Arxiv link at the top.
+- [ ] Finish the compute acknowledgements.

 ## Acknowledgements